 If you want to see photos of my plants over the last 3 years, skip to the very bottom of this post where I’ve tracked the progression of my plants in a reverse timeline.

-Growing Synsepalum dulcificum from seed
+Tips for Growing Synsepalum dulcificum From Seed

-1) The plant requires very low acidity (3-4pH)
+1) The plant requires very acidic root conditions (3.5-5pH)

 I have grown my 2 miracle berries from seed…IN CANADA!